cseseniordesign/rna-nanostructures/documentation/process/process.md

 ### Risks & Roadblocks

 1. HTCondor and Jetstream access
-    1. Wait was on Indiana
-    2. No longer and issue, the team has access now
+    1. Wait was due to external support delay and team has access now
-2. Team was down with the sickness (not in a good way)
+2. Team was sick
 3. Slowdown with ReactJS/Django integration

 ## Release 5